gmiejski/golang-discovery-crdt/README.md

 # golang-discovery-crdt

-Very simple app to play with Golang for the first time.
+Very simple app to play with Golang and Locust performance testing for the first time.

 Each app consist of rest service which holds in-memory CRDT of type Last-Write-Wins Element Set.

 Nodes can connect with each other and form a cluster to share information and stay eventually consistent while updates to LWWES are being posted.

+Locust scripts checks both update operations performance and cluster consistency convergence.

 ## Running app:
 * build app: